Mississippi State Nickname: The Magnolia State

 The Hospitality State

 Mississippi tourism officials promoted this nickname starting in the 1940s and 1950s to encourage visitors.
 The phrase emphasized Southern hospitality and friendly treatment of guests.
 Mississippi put Hospitality State on license plates and highway welcome signs.
 The tourism industry wanted to change perceptions of Mississippi and attract travelers to the Gulf Coast beaches, historic sites, and natural areas.
-This nickname remains in active use and appears on current license plates alongside the magnolia flower design.
+This nickname remains in active use and appears on current license plates alongside the magnolia flower design and on the current Mississippi state flag.
 Many Mississippians prefer Hospitality State because it focuses on the people rather than just geography or plants.

 The Bayou State

 Bayous are slow-moving streams and wetland channels common in southern Mississippi.
 The word bayou comes from the Choctaw language and describes the waterways that wind through swamps and connect rivers to lakes.
-Mississippi shares this nickname with Louisiana since both states have extensive bayou systems.
+Mississippi shares this nickname with Louisiana in coastal culture.
 The Pascagoula River area and coastal regions contain numerous bayous that early settlers used for transportation and fishing.
-The Bayou State nickname was more common in the 1800s but is rarely used today since Louisiana is more strongly associated with bayou culture.
+The Bayou State nickname was more common in the 1800s but is rarely used today since Louisiana is more strongly associated with bayou culture in a regional pattern shown by states neighboring states.

 The Mudcat State